ibm-cloud-docs/virtual-servers/vsi_about_transient.md

 # Transient virtual servers
 {: #about-vs-transient}

 The {{site.data.keyword.BluVirtServers}} transient offering is a good option if you have flexible workloads and want cost savings.
 You save money by running your workload on a transient virtual server.
-Transient instances are provisioned when unused capacity available is available.
+Transient instances are provisioned when unused capacity is available.
 Therefore, when data center resources are needed for full, on-demand accounts, you can also lose those resources.
 Transient instances are de-provisioned on a first-on, first-off basis when those resources need to be reclaimed.

 Transient virtual servers offer the following flexibility: